givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 2. Are there particular types of compute instances you would guide ThoughtRender to use?

-    -   Are compute-intensive, memory-intensive, disk-intensive, or network-optimized instances needed?
+3. Are compute-intensive, memory-intensive, disk-intensive, or network-optimized instances needed?

-    -   Are GPU based instances needed?
+4. Are GPU based instances needed?

-3. How would you guide ThoughtRender to load data so it can be processed by the rendering compute workload?
+5. How would you guide ThoughtRender to load data so it can be processed by the rendering compute workload?

-4. How will this data be used at the beginning, middle, and end of a compute workload?
+6. How will this data be used at the beginning, middle, and end of a compute workload?

-    -   Where will this data be stored?
+7. Where will this data be stored?

-    -   Will this data be stored on compute instances during a batch run?
+8. Will this data be stored on compute instances during a batch run?
 Would you store data on each compute node working in a batch, or would you store data in a shared area?

-    -   What sort of performance will be required from this storage?
+9. What sort of performance will be required from this storage?

-    -   Will this data need to be backed up or archived?
+10. Will this data need to be backed up or archived?

-5. How can ThoughtRender measure and analyze the performance of the compute workload?
-During and afterward?

-6. How can ThoughtRender scale and resize to be flexible to customer needs?

 *Operationalizing and Integrating*